-In the middle of the sixties of the last century, industry started to boom after the war in many industrialized countries and more and more Industrial Groups and Contractors started again to build large industrial plants around the world.
+In the middle of the sixties of the last century, the industry started to boom after the war in many industrialized countries and more and more Industrial Groups and Contractors started again to build large industrial plants around the world.
 They often did so in cooperation with other international contractors.
 The technological development of power plant engineering – including nuclear plants – led to particularly exposed project risks in the field of engineering insurance.

-The results of insurance covers for such risks, especially Construction insurance for industrial plants and operational cover for Machinery insurance became increasingly a problem and engineering insurers as well as reinsurers had either to refrain from writing these risks or to incur considerable risk management efforts on an international scale to handle the new types of risks.
+The results of insurance covers for such risks, especially Construction insurance for industrial plants and operational cover for Machinery insurance became increasingly a problem and engineering insurers, as well as reinsurers, had either to refrain from writing these risks or to incur considerable risk management efforts on an international scale to handle the new types of risks.

-The leading Machinery insurers in Germany and other industrialized countries and a worldwide leading reinsurer of such projects joined members of the engineering insurance committee of the German Insurance association and decided to start an international approach to solve the performance problems encountered.
+The leading Machinery insurers in Germany and other industrialized countries and a worldwide leading reinsurer of such projects joined members of the engineering insurance committee of the German Insurance Association and decided to start an international approach to solve the performance problems encountered.

 Some leading members of the engineering committee in the German insurance association wrote to other associations and companies writing engineering insurance business in industrialized countries, suggesting a discussion on a worldwide exchange of experience and joint endeavours for addressing the issues faced by the industry.

 The response was encouraging: 11 countries i.e. Austria, Belgium, France, Great Britain, Italy, Japan, Norway, Sweden, Switzerland, U.S.S.R., and Germany came together for a first meeting in October 1968, with the USA and Denmark joining later.
 The participants of the first meeting in Munich on 3rd October 1968 unanimously agreed that the aims aspired to could best be reached by way of an international association.